-(12) Within the comprehensive framework of the Fund, the financial assistance provided through the Fund should in particular support exchange of information as well as police cooperation and judicial cooperation in criminal matters and prevention in the fields of serious and organised crime, illicit arms trafficking, corruption, money laundering, drug trafficking, environmental crime, terrorism, trafficking in human beings, exploitation of refugees and irregular migrants, severe labour exploitation, sexual exploitation and abuse, including of children and women, distribution of child abuse images and child pornography, and cybercrime.
-The Fund should also support the protection of people, public spaces and critical infrastructure against security-related incidents and the preparedness for and effective management of security-related risks and crises, including through joint training, the development of common policies (strategies, policy cycles, programmes and action plans), legislation and practical cooperation.
+(12) The financial assistance provided through the Fund should in particular support exchanges of information, as well as police cooperation and judicial cooperation in criminal matters, and prevention in the fields of serious and organised crime, illicit arms trafficking, corruption, money laundering, drug trafficking, environmental crime, terrorism, trafficking in human beings, the exploitation of refugees and irregular migrants, severe labour exploitation, sexual exploitation and abuse, including the sexual exploitation and abuse of children and women, the distribution of child abuse images and child pornography, and cybercrime.
+The Fund should also support the protection of people, public spaces and critical infrastructure against security-related incidents and should support the preparedness for and effective management of security-related risks and crises, including through joint training, the development of common policies, such as strategies, policy cycles, programmes and action plans, as well as legislation and practical cooperation.

-(13) The Fund should build on the results and investments of its predecessors: the Prevention and fight against crime (ISEC) programme and the Prevention, preparedness and consequence management of terrorism and other security-related risks (CIPS) programme for the period 2007-2013 and the instrument for police cooperation, preventing and combating crime, and crisis management as part of the Internal Security Fund for the period 2014-2020, established by Regulation (EU) No 513/2014 of the European Parliament and of the Council, and should be extended to take into account new developments.
+(13) The Fund should build on the results and investments of its predecessors: the Prevention of and Fight Against Crime (ISEC) programme, the Prevention, Preparedness and Consequence Management of Terrorism and other Security-related risks (CIPS) programme for the period 2007-2013, and the instrument for police cooperation, preventing and combating crime, and crisis management as part of the Internal Security Fund for the period 2014-2020, established by Regulation (EU) No 513/2014 of the European Parliament and of the Council.
+The scope of the Fund should also allow for new developments to be taken into account.

 (14) There is a need to maximise the impact of Union funding by mobilising, pooling and leveraging public and private financial resources.
-The Fund should promote and encourage the active and meaningful participation and involvement of civil society, including non-governmental organisations, as well as the European industrial sector in the development and implementation of security policy, including where relevant with involvement of other relevant actors, Union agencies and other Union bodies and international organisations in relation to the objective of the Fund.
+The Fund should promote and encourage the active and meaningful involvement of civil society, including non-governmental organisations, as well as the European industrial sector, in the development and implementation of security policy, where relevant with the involvement of other relevant actors, Union agencies and other Union bodies and international organisations in relation to the objective of the Fund.
 However, it should be ensured that support from the Fund is not used to delegate statutory or public tasks to private actors.

-(14a) In order to benefit from the knowledge and expertise of the decentralised agencies with competences in the areas of law enforcement cooperation and training, drugs and drug addiction monitoring, fundamental rights, justice matters and large-scale IT systems, the Commission will involve relevant agencies in the work of the Coordination Committee set up by this Regulation, especially at the beginning of the programming phase and at mid-term.
-Where appropriate, the Commission may also involve the relevant agencies in the monitoring and evaluation, in particular with a view to ensure that the actions supported by the Fund are compliant with the relevant Union acquis and agreed Union priorities.
+(14a) In order to benefit from the knowledge and expertise of Union bodies, offices and agencies with competences in the areas of law enforcement cooperation and training, drugs and drug addiction monitoring, fundamental rights, justice matters and large-scale IT systems, the Commission should involve relevant bodies, offices and agencies in the work of the Committee for the Home Affairs Funds, which was set up by Regulation (EU) 2021/… of the European Parliament and of the Council+, especially at the beginning of the programming phase and at midterm.
+Where appropriate, the Commission should also be able to involve the relevant bodies, offices and agencies in the monitoring and evaluation, in particular with a view to ensuring that the actions supported by the Fund comply with the relevant Union acquis and agreed Union priorities.